jschneier/django-storages/README.rst

 History
 =======
 This repo began as a fork of the original library under the package name of django-storages-redux and became the official successor (releasing under django-storages on PyPI) in February of 2016.
-The initial reasons for the fork are explained at the bottom of this document.

 Found a Bug?
 Something Unsupported?
 ===================================